LaSTUS-TALN-UPF/TSAR-2022-Shared-Task/README.md

 # TSAR-2022-Shared-Task Datasets and Evaluation Scripts
-TSAR2022 Shared Task on Lexical Simplification for English, Spanish and Portuguese - Datasets and Evaluation scripts
+TSAR2022 Shared Task on Lexical Simplification for English (en), Spanish (es) and Portuguese (pt) - Datasets and Evaluation scripts

 Please look at the website of the Shared Task for more details about the Evaluation Benchmark, Guidelines, Registration Form, etc...
 <br/>[TSAR-2022 Shared-Task website](https://taln.upf.edu/pages/tsar2022-st/)